BishrGhalil/AutoLog/README.md

 ## About
 **AutoLog** is a tool that automates the process of logging work entries into Jira from various data sources.
-Currently, the only supported data source is **CSV**, with support for additional sources planned for future releases.
+Currently, Both **Odoo**, and **Kimai** providers are implemented with support for both **CSV** and **Excel** file types.

 <img src=".github/ui.png" alt="UI" width="70%"/>

 ## Prerequisites
-- Jira account with appropriate [API access](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/#Create-an-API-token)
+- Jira account with appropriate [API access](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/#Create-an-API-token).
-- CSV file formatted according to the expected schema ([see below](#csv-format))
+- Worklog file exported from the supported providers.

 ---